 Follow the route here.

 This easy route is almost entirely paved.
-The main challenge is the steep slope up Khyber Pass but is accessible for wheelchair users and parents with buggies.
+The main challenge is the steep slope up Khyber Pass, but it is accessible for wheelchair users and parents with buggies.

-We begin this walk around Whitby at The Star Inn The Harbour.
-This is a great leisurely walk to take in the sights and history of Whitby
+We begin this walk around Whitby at The Pescado Lounge.
+This is a great leisurely walk to take in the sights and history of Whitby.

 Follow the route here.